open-organization/open-org-educators-guide/table_of_contents.md

 - _[Confronting linguistic bias: The case for an open human language in research and pedagogy](https://opensource.com/open-organization/19/4/open-language-for-open-education)—Race MoChridhe_
 - _[How our non-profit works openly to make education accessible](https://opensource.com/open-organization/19/2/building-curriculahub)—Tanner Johnson_
 - _[Making computer science curricula as adaptable as our code](https://opensource.com/open-organization/19/4/adaptable-curricula-computer-science)—Amarachi Achonu_
-- Building the open schoolhouse—Charlie Reisinger
+- The open schoolhouse: Culture, praxis, empowerment—Charlie Reisinger
-- Working in the open schoolhouse—Maxwell Bushong
+- Flip the script: An open community of practice at the student help desk—Maxwell Bushong
 - Building a multi-year hybrid course initiative the open way—Dan McGuire
 - _[Crowdsourcing our way to a campus IT plan](https://opensource.com/open-organization/17/10/uab-100-wins-through-crowdsourcing)—Curtis A. Carver_